tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/SDK 实践/App 接入/快直播_intl_en.md

 ## SDK and Source Code Download

 The LEB SDK has been integrated into the MLVB SDK.
-You can use the [Live](https://intl.cloud.tencent.com/document/product/1071/38150), [ALL](https://intl.cloud.tencent.com/document/product/1071/38150), or [Enterprise](https://intl.cloud.tencent.com/document/product/1071/38150) edition of the MLVB SDK to quickly enable playback on mobile devices with millisecond latency.
+You can use the [MLVB International](https://intl.cloud.tencent.com/document/product/1071/38150) edition of the MLVB SDK to quickly enable playback on mobile devices with millisecond latency.
 For details, see [SDK Download](https://intl.cloud.tencent.com/document/product/1071/38150).

 ## Free Demo